 The issue of NATO enlargement has not yet fully engaged the 107th Congress.
 Some individual Members, however, have expressed their views, and relevant legislation has recently been introduced.
-Senator Helms has strongly backed the entry of the Baltic states into the alliance, and a number of Members have endorsed Slovenia's qualifications for entry.
-Rep. Shimkus and others have introduced H.Con.Res.
+Rep. Shimkus and others introduced H.Con.Res.
 116, which calls for NATO invitations to the Baltic states for membership at the 2002 summit, as long as they satisfy the alliance's qualifications.
+It passed by voice vote on October 7, 2002.

-On October 24, 2001, legislation was introduced in both the House of Representatives and the Senate supporting further enlargement, legislation that the Bush Administration has endorsed.
+On October 24, 2001, legislation was introduced in both the House of Representatives and the Senate supporting further enlargement.
 Representative Bereuter introduced H.R.
 3167, the Freedom Consolidation Act of 2001; Speaker Hastert, Reps.
 Bonior, Goss, Hyde, and Lantos, among others, cosponsored the bill.
-The bill received rapid consideration, and passed the House 372-46 on November 6.
 Senator Helms introduced an identical bill, S. 1572, simultaneously in the Senate; cosponsors included Senators Durbin, Lieberman, Lott, Lugar, and McCain.
-The bills recall and approve legislation of the four previous Congresses that urged enlargement and provided funding for particular candidates.
-The bills note the bipartisan support given to the last round of enlargement, citing statements by President George W. Bush and former President Clinton.
-While the bills do not champion any particular candidate for entry at the Prague summit, they encourage the continued efforts of the current 9 formal candidates, as well as Moldova and Ukraine.
-They designate Slovakia as eligible to receive U.S. assistance under section 203(a) of the NATO Participation Act of 1994 (title II of P.L.
+The bill recalled and approved legislation of the four previous Congresses that urged enlargement and provided funding for particular candidates.
+While the bill did not champion any particular candidate for entry at the Prague summit, it encouraged the continued efforts of the current 9 formal candidates, as well as Moldova and Ukraine.
+It designated Slovakia as eligible to receive U.S. assistance under section 203(a) of the NATO Participation Act of 1994 (title II of P.L.
 103-447).
 This section gives the President authority to establish a program of assistance with a government if he finds that it meets the requirements of NATO membership.
-The bills also authorize a total of \$55.5 million made available for FY2002 under section 23 of the Arms Export Control Act (22 U.S.C.
+The bill also authorized a total of \$55.5 million made available for FY2002 under section 23 of the Arms Export Control Act (22 U.S.C.
 2763) for Foreign Military Financing (FMF) to Estonia, Latvia, Lithuania, Slovakia, Slovenia, Bulgaria, and Romania.
+The bill became law on June 10, 2002 (P.L.
+107-187).